AGH-Drone-Engineering/jemdzem/README.md

 * `/ocr` &ndash; extract text from an uploaded image
 * `/multi-detect` &ndash; detect multiple object classes at once
-* `/single-detect` &ndash; detect one class per request, optionally using reference images
+* `/single-detect` &ndash; detect multiple object classes with individual Gemini calls, optionally using reference images

 The examples located in `examples/` demonstrate how to call these endpoints.